Fuladu: Background

 Nomadic pastoralists, the Fula peoples arrived in the region in a significant way in the fourteenth century, attracted by the pastureland.
 Other Fula people had migrated through the region before the arrival of the second wave of Fulbe, but they did not remain long; it was this second wave that lead to a permanent presence in the region.
 Initially, the Fula and the dominant Mandinka people had a good relationship.
 The Fula settled near the Mandinka in order to sell them dairy products produced by their cattle, in exchange for the agricultural products of the Mandinka.
 The Mandinka entrusted their own herds to the Fula, who circulated freely in Kaabu.
 Intermarriage between the two communities took place.

 Later, however, the relationship between the Fula and the Mandinka deteriorated.
 The once mutually beneficial relationship (in which the Mandinka provided pasturage and protection in exchange for taxes, services, and gifts from the Fula) became more exploitative.
-Fula became vassals of the Mandinka of Kaabu and they remained so until the middle of the nineteenth century.
-The Mandinka kings maintained a system similar to servitude with respect to the Fula.
-Numerous Fula families were required to settle sedentarily in the "fulakunda", established for the Fula by the Mandinka.
-Many were forced to adopt agriculture, in order to supply the Mandinka, who imposed a very heavy tax on them.
+Numerous Fula families were required to settle in the "fulakunda" established for them and to adopt agriculture in order to supply the Mandinka with tax revenue.
 The Fula were victims of harassment and humiliation and had to assimilate to the culture and language of the Mandinka.
-The Mandinka and Fula intermarried extensively.
-Despite this, many Fula fought to safeguard their language, traditions, and nomadic way of life.
-They revolted several times, but always suffered defeat.
+Many Fula fought to safeguard their language, traditions, and nomadic way of life.
+They revolted several times, but were defeated each time.
 The Mandinka justified the exactions that they practiced against the Fula as responses to these revolts.